napta894/Project-2/README.md

 https://github.com/napta894/napta894.github.io

-file:///Users/nana/Documents/GitHub/napta894.github.io/index.html

-## Files

-Resume
+**Resume**

 [Napta Hag Resume] (https://github.com/napta894/napta894.github.io/blob/master/files/NAPTA%20HAG%20resume.pdf)

 ## Deployment

 Github desktop was used to deploy the website.
+Regular commit was done to the changes of the website.
+Deployment steps are followed in this way:

+1: Installing Git Hub Desktop.
+2: Login in the website version of GitHub
+3: Clone the repository through Git Hub.
+4: Current Repository changes were  automatically updated.
+5: Add description summery and commit to Master.
+6: Pull the commit changes to the origin remote master (Github.com/napta894.github.io)

+## Code Validation

+Validator markup allowed the validation of the coding. [validator markup] (https://validator.w3.org/#validate_by_input)

 ## Aknowledgments